CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week4_Notes.md

 [sheep scketches](https://github.com/CN3ves/Games/blob/master/GameDesignArtConcepts/4%20-%20Character%20Design%20for%20Video%20Games/Small_Rough_Goat_02.jpg)

 ### Refining the Sheep, Part 1
-So, you've got the rough?
-Maybe you could explain a bit like where you are now in the process?
->> Yeah, I kind of have a little bit of a rough idea.
+I kind of have a little bit of a rough idea.
 I feel like I keep coming to certain patterns over and over again with this.
 And so, it's like, okay, I have to move on a little bit and start finding the design.
 It's a little bit still, for me, cloudy.